SAP-samples/teched2022-DA160/exercises/ex02/README.md

 ## Summary

-You just created your first Space in SAP Data Warehouse Cloud and you can now start your next step and create your first Table and Model.
+You just created the time data dimension in your Space in SAP Data Warehouse Cloud and you can now start your next step and create your first Table and Model.

 Continue to - [Exercise 03: Prepare Your Data (optional) ](../ex03/README.md)